 Apart from that, the EC Sales and Purchase List needs to be filed electronically for each calendar month

-Our VAT technology platform, Comply helps business manage complex, country specific tax requirements including Poland’s VAT obligations.
+Our VAT technology platform, Comply helps companies manage their complex, country-specific tax requirements including Poland’s VAT obligations.

 Using AI and machine learning, our technology puts your VAT data through over 300 automated VAT rules, checking for errors, and preparing VAT returns for approval and submission.
 Comply provides a full audit trail for the Polish Tax Authorities.